Zuiyo: Zuiyo Enterprise and Zuiyo Eizo (1969–1975)

-Between 1972 and 1973, Zuiyo Enterprise changed its name to Zuiyo Eizo (ズイヨー映像 Zuiyō Eizō) after changing headquarter.
-However, the studio will continue to be credited as Zuiyo Enterprise in some foreign versions of its works.
-In this time Zuiyo was working on its first independent production based on Johanna Spyri's Heidi, an ambitious project on which Isao Takahata and Hayao Miyazaki also worked on.
-In 1967 Takahashi had already produced a short pilot for a Heidi series with TCJ, but the project was shelved.
+Between 1972 and 1973, Zuiyo Enterprise formed an animation studio known as Zuiyo Eizo (ズイヨー映像, Zuiyō Eizō) after changing its headquarters.
+During this time Zuiyo was working on its first independent television production based on Johanna Spyri's Heidi, an ambitious project on which Isao Takahata and Hayao Miyazaki also worked on.
+In 1967 ,Takahashi had already produced a short pilot for a Heidi series with TCJ, but the project was shelved.
 In the meantime Zuiyo also worked on Vicky the Viking, a German co-production with ZDF and ORF, based on Runer Jonsson's eponymous book series.
 In 1974 Heidi, Girl of the Alps and Vicky the Viking were broadcast in Japan, soon gaining a huge success also in Europe.
 Nevertheless, Zuiyo Eizo found itself in financial difficulties due to the high production costs of its series, not enough repaid by the selling of its properties to European market.
-In 1975, Zuiyo Eizo was split into two entities: Zuiyo Co., Ltd., which absorbed the debt and the rights to the Heidi anime and other previous series, and Nippon Animation, which was essentially Zuiyo Eizo's production staff (including Miyazaki and Takahata), which would continue to produce World Masterpiece Theater, retaining the rights of other series on which the studio was working on, such as A Dog of Flanders and Maya the Honey Bee.
+In 1975, Koichi Motohashi took over Zuiyo Eizo and established Nippon Animation, which was essentially Zuiyo Eizo's production staff (including Miyazaki and Takahata), which would continue to produce the World Masterpiece Theater series, retaining the rights of other series on which the studio was working on, such as A Dog of Flanders and Maya the Honey Bee.
+As a result, Zuiyo Enterprise absorbed the debt and the rights to the Heidi anime and other previous series.

 Zuiyo

 From here on, Zuiyo mainly dealt with the distribution and marketing of its previous creations, co-producing only occasionally new anime.

 Between 1979 and 1983 the studio temporarily returned to be named Zuiyo Enterprise.
 In 1979, the studio produced a theatrical re-edited footage film based on Heidi, Girl of the Alps.
 Between the 80s and the early 90s, Zuiyo produced in collaboration with other studios some animated series such as Serendipity the Pink Dragon (1983), Elves of the Forest (1984–85), Fairy Dick (1992) and the OAV Fox Wood Tales (1991–92).

-In the 2000s, the studio was involved in the production of experimental CGI animated series and short films such as Popee the Performer, RAHMAN and Elec-king The Animation.
+In the 2000s, the studio was involved in the production of experimental CGI-animated series and short films such as Popee the Performer, RAHMAN and Elec-king The Animation.

 Between 2010 and 2017, Zuiyo also produced a series of parody shorts in which Heidi's characters appear in a comedic-zany way: Tei nenpi shōjo Haiji (2010), 13 streaming commercials promoting a new model of Nissan Note, and Arupusu no Shōjo Haiji?
 Chara Onji (2016) and Arupusu no Shōjo Haiji?
-Chara Onji Z (2017) a series of short films starring Heidi's grandfather.
+Chara Onji Z (2017), a series of short films starring Heidi's grandfather.